Hydrated-lemon/WQD7003-Flight-Delay-Prediction/README.md

 - `airports.csv`: Contains airport details including IATA codes, names, and geographical coordinates.
 - `flights.csv`: Contains flight summary information including delays, cancellations, and other relevant details.

-Additionally, weather data for DFW was obtained from the National Weather Service.
+Additionally, the folder `2015_DFW_Weather` contains weather data at DFW in the year of 2015, obtained from the National Weather Service.

 ## Methodology
 We used the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology, which includes the following phases: